1977 UK & Ireland Greyhound Racing Year: Tracks

-Competitions

-A new competition was created called the Trainers Championship; this involved a series of races during one race meeting, between the top six trainers from the previous year.
-The selection criteria consisted of the leading open race winning trainers and in the inaugural event at Brough Park there was a tie between Natalie Savva and Geoff De Mulder.

 News

 The GRA heavily in debt were forced to sell their 23% stake in Coral Leisure to alleviate the debt.

 Allied Breweries with their Skol and Britvic labels became major race sponsors.
 Eastville Stadium staged speedway with the bikes using the actual greyhound circuit to race on, it was then re-laid each time.
 Crayford staged their first meeting on sand, the cost and difficulty of obtaining the peat being the main reason for the switch to sand.
 Hurdler Try it Blackie, retired after 46 open race wins and 129 races, trained by Frank Melville he was bought for just 48 guineas at Hackney sales.
 The black dog had reached the 1975 Grand National final.

 Hall Green Racing Manager Jeff Jefcoate left the GRA for Northern Sports and the Ramsgate track also introduced a new race called The Thanet Gold Cup and a new tote system called Digico.
 Former Manchester United footballer Charlie Mitten was appointed Assistant Racing Manager at White City.
 Scurry Gold Cup finalist Fiano was killed in a vehicle accident on the way back to the Hook Estate and Kennels after the race.

 Trainer John Bassett retired from training for a second time to concentrate on breeding and rearing.
 John Gibbons persuaded Lewisham council to lease him space where the old New Cross Kennels used to exist.
 The site which was a mass of rubble was cleared by Gibbons and his team to make way for kennels and a schooling track.
-Trainer Peter Hawkesley passed away aged only 51.
+Trainer Peter Hawkesley died aged only 51.